cisco/mindmeld/docs/source_dev/architecture.rst

 Treating Named Entity Recognition (NER) and Semantic Role Labeling (SRL) as separate tasks has a few advantages -

 * NER models are hurt by splitting examples across fairly similar categories.
-Grouping facets with significantly overlapping entities and similar surrounding natural language will lead to better parsing and let us use more powerful models.
+Grouping entities with significantly overlapping entities and similar surrounding natural language will lead to better parsing and let us use more powerful models.
 * Joint NER & SRL needs global dependencies, but fast & good NER models only do local.
 NER models (MEMM, CRF) quickly become intractable with long-distance dependencies.
 Separating NER from SRL let us use local dependencies for NER and long-distance dependencies in SRL.
 * Role labeling might be a multi-label problem.
 With multi-label roles, we can use the same entity to query multiple fields.